GUT-Aachen/triaxial_test_evaluation_tool/README.md

  - Matlab Version 2019b or newer
  - [Matlab Curve Fitting Toolbox](https://de.mathworks.com/products/curvefitting.html) for permeability calculation
  - [JDBC MySQL Connector](https://dev.mysql.com/doc/connector-j/8.0/en/) included in Matlab `javaclasspath` (dynamic or static)
- - Configured MySQL database engine (a skript creating the skeleton für the database is comming soon) which includes all triaxial test datasets
+ - Configured MySQL database engine (a skript creating the database skeleton is [attached](sample/database_generation_script.sql) in this repo) which includes all triaxial test datasets

  ---

 ## Setup

  - Have a running MathWorks Matlab 2019b or higher engine with installed curve fitting toolbox.
  - Have a running MySQL engine with a database according to the needs of this tool.
-To create a valid database you can use the (upcomming) batch file in this repo.
+To create a valid database you can use the [batch file](sample/database_generation_script.sql) in this repo.
  - Download [JDBC MySQL Connector](https://dev.mysql.com/doc/connector-j/8.0/en/) to your local machine.
  - Add JDBC MySQL Connector to `javaclasspath` dynamic part
   ```matlab